 Delaware defines "reckless driving" as driving "in willful or wanton disregard for the safety of persons or property."
 The term "willful" refers to conduct that is intentional or purposeful.
 And "wanton" generally means the person understood but disregarded the consequences of the conduct.

 The consequences of a reckless driving violation depend on the circumstances.
-But generally, the possible penalties for a conviction are:
+The possible penalties are described below.

 A reckless driving conviction will also add six demerit points to the motorist's driving record.
 Accumulating 14 or more points within a 24-month period leads to mandatory license suspension.